2016 / 17 Annual Report

-Donations from individuals, corporations and community groups make up a large percentage of funds received by the foundation.
-Donors can choose to support a specific area of need at BC Children’s Hospital, its research institute or Sunny Hill, or allow the foundation to designate funds where they are needed most.
+Donations from individuals, corporations and community groups comprise a large percentage of funds received by the Foundation.
+Donors can choose to support a specific area of need at BC Children’s Hospital, its Research Institute or Sunny Hill, or request the Foundation to designate funds where they are needed most.

-The foundation accepts individuals’ gifts in estate plans, Wills and donations of life insurance or from a charitable trust.
+The Foundation accepts individuals’ gifts in estate plans, Wills and donations of life insurance or from a charitable trust.
 Tribute gifts are an expression of friendship, love or sympathy and provide a channel for donors to create a lasting remembrance of someone.
 Donations may be designated to a particular area of interest.
-Undesignated gifts are used to meet the hospital’s most urgent needs.
+Undesignated gifts are used to meet the hospital’s most critical needs.

 Every year, generous individuals respond to mailed correspondence, television promotions, telephone requests, and door-to-door solicitation conducted by representatives of BC Children’s Hospital Foundation.
 Many of these donors belong to the Sunshine Club — a monthly donation program that provides a stable and cost-efficient source of funding for the foundation.

-BC Children’s Hospital Foundation receives funds from a number of special events each year, including Crystal Ball, A Night of Miracles, Festival of Trees and golf tournaments, as well as independent community events organized by individuals and groups across BC.
+BC Children’s Hospital Foundation is the beneficiary of proceeds from a number of special events each year, including Crystal Ball, A Night of Miracles, Festival of Trees and golf tournaments, as well as independent community events organized by individuals and groups across BC.

 Each year, British Columbians contribute to the United Way and designate BC Children’s Hospital and Sunny Hill as the funding recipients.
-In addition, granting agencies may designate funds to a specific program through the foundation.
+In addition, granting agencies designate funds to a specific program through the Foundation.